micaela-matta/jekyll-now/index.md

 I am a **Marie Curie Fellow** at the University of Liverpool, hosted in the group of Prof. Alessandro Troisi.

 ## **MSCA-IF H2020 BIOMOSAIC**
+#### From biopigments to bioelectronics: modeling semiconducting eumelanin-based interfaces

 I am working on developing a computational model of eumelanin, the biopigment present in human hair, eyes and skin, as a potential semiconductor in bioelectronic devices (sensors, implants).
 My goal is to obtain an atomistic description of this biopolymer able to capture its structure-property relationship, and ultimately develop a charge transport model able to capture both electronic and ionic conduction.